Docky37/alerts/readme.md

 		    "phone": "841-874-6512",
 		    "email": "tenz@email.com"
 		}
-		Response 201 Created

-**PUT - http://localhost:8080/person**   >>> add the person in DB persons table, if this person is not already recorded in DB.
+**PUT - http://localhost:8080/person**   >>> update the person in DB persons table, if this person is not already recorded in DB.

-	Response 201 Created or 404 Not found for example you can update 'Tenley Boyd' data with this JSON raw body (Do not add an id):
+	for example you can update 'Tenley Boyd' data with this JSON raw body:
 		{
 		    "firstName": "Tenley",
 		    "lastName": "Boyd",